miyadaiku/miyadaiku-docs/doc/contents/en/guide/property.rst

   Base URL of the site.
 Defautl value is ``'http://localhost:8888'``.

 stem
   Specify the output file name without extension of the article.
-Default value is same as file name name without extension of article.
+Default value is file name of source article  without extension.

 tags
   Tags of the content, separeted by ``,``.
 Default value is ``''``.